vgwb/Antura/docs/en/dev/how-to/AudioFiles.md

 ## Format
 All voice audio (dialogs, words, etc), should be **MONO**, **44.1KHz** files and should be well **trimmed** at beginning (at zero crossing!)

-Level shoudl be normalized with a peak reference at -6db
+Level should be normalized with a peak reference at -6db

 In the Unity project they are saved in **MP3** format, with middle quality VBR (Variable Bit Rate).